shivannis/xandr-docs-public/xandr-docs/articles/monetize/daily-pacing.md

 ---
-Title : Daily Pacing
+title : Daily Pacing
-Description : When you set a daily budget for a campaign, you have the option to ms.date: 10/28/2023 enable **Daily Pacing**.
-When it is enabled, Daily Pacing helps
+description : Learn when enabled how Daily Pacing helps campaigns spend their budgets fairly evenly over the day. ms.date: 10/28/2023
 ---

-# Daily Pacing
+# Daily pacing

 When you set a daily budget for a campaign, you have the option to enable **Daily Pacing**.
 When it is enabled, Daily Pacing helps